caravl/tempest/README.md

 Your program should work as follows (arg1 = 100, arg2 = 200):

 ## To Run Code
-In your command line, run `node lucky.js 100 200`
+From your command line, run `node lucky.js 100 200`

 ## To Run Tests
-In your command line, run `npm test`
+From your command line, run `npm test`